featuremine/tutorials/market-data01-feedhandler/README.md

 ## **Introduction**

 In the fast-paced world of financial markets, every split second counts and can make or break a trade.
 It's a no-brainer: having fast and reliable market data is the name of the game.
 Trading operations sprawl across a complex network of computer processes worldwide, all hungry for the latest market information.
 In this vast web, businesses use a variety of tools and technologies to keep things running smoothly.
 To keep it all together, flexibility and the ability to work with different technologies are crucial.
 And remember, trading is basically a competitive science experiment.
-The ability of a market data platform to quickly grab and provide data for research and simulations is top priority for reacting smartly to market changes.
+The ability of a market data platform to quickly grab and provide data for research and simulations is top priority for reacting intelligently to market changes.

 It's the juggling act of demands on trading technology that makes algorithmic trading such an exciting and challenging field.
 Our mission with this blog series is to come up with a market data platform that meets all these complex requirements.
 In this first post, we'll dive deep into the need for speed in trading.
 We'll build a lightning-fast Binance Feed Server in C++, set up multiple servers at once for the best performance, analyze how the feed server is doing, and finish up by creating a basic trade plotter using the Python API.

 But why is fast market data so critical in trading?
-Quick reactions to market shifts are everything.
+Quick reactions to market changes are everything.
 A sluggish trading strategy risks using outdated data, which can hurt its effectiveness by the time orders hit the market.
 Today's trading world is cutthroat, and being able to act immediately on profitable trades is key.
 Slow strategies, on the other hand, risk falling behind and settling for trades that others have already passed up.
-Data delays can result in lost information, skewing your view of the market and potentially causing data pileups, especially in strategies that can't be split into smaller parts.
+Data delays can result in lost information, skewing your view of the market and potentially causing data pileups.
 An efficient market data system also saves money.
-Think about the financial difference between running five servers versus twenty – it's a big deal for both small and big players in the market.
+Think about the financial difference between running five servers versus twenty - it's a big deal for both small and big players in the market.

 ## **Why Binance?**